XhinLiang/xhinliang.com/resume/en.md

   : Understand mobile and web development, mastered the ability to troubleshoot issues from interface to database.

 * Project Management
-  : Expert in project management with excellent ability of writing or communicating and strong sense of responsibility.
+  : Capable in project management with brilliant ability of writing or communicating and strong sense of responsibility.

 -------